Thomas

 district 6 - U.S. rep. juan ciscomani (r)

-Congressman Juan Ciscomani represents the Tuscon suburbs of Arizona in the U.S. House and serves on the Appropriations and Veterans’ Affairs committees.
-The freshman Representative is a graduate of the University of Arizona, married, and the father of six.
+Congressman Juan Ciscomani represents the Tucson suburbs of Arizona in the U.S. House and serves on the Appropriations and Veterans’ Affairs committees.
+The second-term Representative is a graduate of the University of Arizona, married, and the father of six.

 Thomas Take: Nudging Republican